LIS561/syllabi/md/OverviewObjectives.md

   roles in the design, development, and evaluation of information systems, services, and policies.

-Consistent with the GSLIS goal of producing leaders and not just competent professionals we focus on developing a deep understanding that will have long-term benefits and prepare students to engage the hardest problems facing organizations and society.
+Consistent with the iSchool goal of producing leaders and not just competent professionals we focus on developing a deep understanding that will have long-term benefits and prepare students to engage the hardest problems facing organizations and society.